mrdominguez/parallel-ssh-scp/README.md

 # parallel-ssh
 Asyncronous parallel ssh command-line utility.

+Work in progress...
+The code and documentation will be posted soon.

 Here is a preview of the available command options:
 ```
 Usage: ./mdssh.pl [-u=username] [-p=password] [-sudo[=sudo_user]] [-timeout=n] [-threads=n]